nirancodes/AttendDetect/README.md

 # AttendDetect 🎥🧑‍💼

-A real-time, face-detection-based attendance system for virtual or hybrid workplaces.
+Improvised throughout 2024, this is a real-time, face-detection-based attendance system for virtual or hybrid workplaces.
+(Initially, it was designed to use at student clubs at my school due to some experiencing low attendance levels despite a high number of registrations.)
 Detects presence, absence, unauthorized attendees, and automatically logs and records session data — no manual check-ins needed.

 > Built with OpenCV and C++ | Audio feedback using Windows API | No third-party backend needed